MicrosoftDocs/minecraft-creator/creator/Documents/DifferencesBetweenBedrockAndJava.md

 One major technical difference between both versions is the world format.
 Bedrock Edition uses the LevelDB format for world storage while Java Edition uses the Anvil format.
 Due to this, most third-party tools created for Java Edition world editing will not work on Bedrock Edition.

 The two versions also use a fairly different block format.
 Java Edition has flattened its block format using a unique string for each individual block and storing the state of that block separately.
 Similarly, Bedrock Edition has moved to a string-based system with block states, but have kept some blocks grouped together defined by data value.
 Basically, this means that blocks are named differently between the versions.
-In Bedrock Edition, granite would be `stone 1` whereas on Java Edition it’s simply `granite`.
+In Bedrock Edition, granite would be `stone 1` whereas on Java Edition it's simply `granite`.

 ## Redstone and Command Differences

 The structure and implementation of commands between the two versions have diverged as well.
-Bedrock Edition’s command structure is similar to the system used in versions of Java Edition prior to 1.13.
+Bedrock Edition's command structure is similar to the system used in versions of Java Edition prior to 1.13.
 It also forgoes raw JSON strings inside commands for a component-based system.
 Instead of using long complex JSON strings to customize entities, you can summon an entity with an event to fire, and also name it in a single command.

 **Redstone** functions slightly different as well.
-Unlike Java Edition, Bedrock Edition doesn’t support quasi-connectivity.
-Systems that utilize mechanics such as Block Update Detector (BUD) switches won’t work.
-Pistons also require one tick to retract, and won’t leave blocks behind if given a one-tick pulse.
+Unlike Java Edition, Bedrock Edition doesn't support quasi-connectivity.
+Systems that utilize mechanics such as Block Update Detector (BUD) switches won't work.
+Pistons also require one tick to retract, and won't leave blocks behind if given a one-tick pulse.
 Even the way updates happen is slightly different.
 While the vast majority of redstone circuits work well between the two versions, more complex circuits might not.

 **Resource Packs**